A New Family of Bounded Divergence Measures and Application to Signal Detection: Introduction

-There are plethora of distance measures available to assess the convergence (or divergence) of probability distributions.
-Many of these measures are not metrics in the strict sense, as they may not satisfy either the symmetry of arguments or the triangle inequality.
+There is a plethora of distance measures available to assess the convergence (or divergence) of probability distributions.
+Many of these measures are not metrics in the strict mathematical sense, as they may not satisfy either the symmetry of arguments or the triangle inequality.
 In applications, the choice of the measure depends on the interpretation of the metric in terms of the problem considered, its analytical properties and ease of computation \cite{Gibbs2002}.
 One of the most well-known and widely used divergence measures, the Kullback-Leibler divergence (KLD)\cite{Kullback1951,Kullback1968}, can create problems in specific applications.
-Specifically, it is unbounded above and requires that the distributions be `absolutely continuous' with respect to each other.
+Specifically, it is unbounded above and requires that the distributions be \emph{absolutely continuous} with respect to each other.
 Various other information theoretic measures have been introduced keeping in view ease of computation ease and utility in problems of signal selection and pattern recognition.
 Of these measures, Bhattacharyya distance \cite{Bhattacharyya1946, Kailath1967, Nielsen2011} and Chernoff distance \cite{Chernoff1952,Basseville1989, Nielsen2011} have been widely used in signal processing.
 However, these measures are again unbounded from above.
 Many bounded divergence measures such as Variational, Hellinger distance \cite{Basseville1989,Dasgupta2011} and Jensen-Shannon metric \cite{Burbea1982,Rao1982b,Lin1991} have been studied extensively.
-Utility of these measures varies depending on properties such as tightness of bounds on error probabilities, information theoretic interpretation, and generalization to multiple probability distributions.
+Utility of these measures vary depending on properties such as tightness of bounds on error probabilities, information theoretic interpretations, and the ability to generalize to multiple probability distributions.